Shallow Grave poster

 At 46 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat David moves into the attic to guard the money alone, physically and psychologically separating from the group.
 The friendship fractures., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (73% through) represents the emotional nadir.
-Here, David murders one of the criminals who breaks into the flat, completing his transformation into a killer and destroying any remaining innocence., illustrates the protagonist at their lowest point.
+Here, David murders one of the criminals who breaks into the flat, completing his transformation into a killer and destroying any remaining innocence., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Juliet and Alex realize David won't share the money and has become dangerous.
 They must act against their former friend to survive., demonstrating the transformation achieved throughout the journey.